stayontarget1/summit-check/README.md

 # Summit Check

-A mobile-first mountain weather conditions app for hikers and mountaineers.
+A mobile-first mountain weather conditions app for hikers, mountaineers, and dads.
 Search for any US peak by name and get a single-screen Conditions Card with current summit weather, an AI-generated plain-english summary, gear advisories, and a compact 24-hour outlook — all designed to be glanced at before you head out the door.

 ## Local Setup